 The craftsman doesn’t arrange the tiles visually, instead he memorises the patterns and then cuts and arranges the shaped tilesupside down before sealing them.
 Watching on as tilework is made is a treat on its own.

-The best place to buy zellige tilework: Tetouan and Fez
+Places to buy zellige tilework: Tetouan and Fez

 Prices for a piece: It depends on the tilework, as well as the size and the pattern and how intricate or elegant it is.
 Small parts can go for a few hundred dirhams, while tile fountains can be worth up to thousands of dirhams.
 Keep in mind that some tilework can take months to complete.